Can I Eat Expired Guacamole Commercially Packaged Sold Refrigerated Opened?

 Expert Source

-"According to USDA guidelines, commercially packaged guacamole sold refrigerated should be consumed within 1-2 days after opening for optimal quality and safety."
+"According to the FDA, commercially packaged guacamole sold refrigerated should be consumed within 1 to 2 days after opening to ensure food safety and quality."

 ✅Fresh Guacamole Commercially Packaged Sold Refrigerated Opened